-ETP Client on corporate machines
+ETP Client on desktop computers and machines

 Depending on the connection, end users see one of these statuses: